 As a founding board member of A Chance to Heal Foundation, Jane initiated and co-chaired the Professional Advisory Council, bringing together world experts to advance the recognition of eating disorders as a public health issue.
 Working on the executive team with a diverse group — ranging from business owners to physicians — she co-developed ParentTalk, a program helping parents to raise children with healthy attitudes towards food and body image.

 Jane received her PhD from Temple University in Group Psychology and Organizational Dynamics, and a Masters in Social Work from the University of Pennsylvania and a Bachelor of Arts from George Washington University and has been certified in Eye Movement Desensitization and Reprocessing (EMDR) and Family Therapy for many years.

 Jane is the mother of two adult daughters and lives in Philadelphia with her husband and golden retriever.

-Beth Weinstock, PhD, is a clinical psychologist known for her powerful ability to communicate practical wisdom.
+Beth Weinstock, PhD, co-founder of The Resilience Group, is a clinical psychologist known for her powerful ability to communicate practical wisdom.
 As an executive coach and organizational consultant, she helps clients to create clear vision, clarify roles, set goals, establish values, map strategy, build high performance teams, manage conflict, teach communication skills, and facilitate multiple forms of leadership development.
 Her coaching work is always tailored to the nuances of the client’s particular situation, its historical evolution, current context, stated needs, and financial realities.